ncphillips/makersasylum.com/_events/post-apocalyptic-school.md

   title: Your Mission
 - template: body-copy
   content: |-
     Your target for the Post Apocalyptic School is to reach the extraction point from anywhere using tools, weapons and survive the apocalypse.
+But most importantly you'll have to think and apply ways of coming up with solutions.

     Age: 13+
 - template: title